NarodGaming/steamgamefinder/README.md

 # Narod's Steam Game Finder
-A C# library compatible back to Windows 7, which finds Steam and Games.
+A C# library compatible back to Windows 7 (.NET 3.5 edition) & modern .NET platforms (.NET 8.0 edition), which finds Steam and Games.

 ## Summary
 This library allows you to check if Steam is installed, the Steam install path, the Steam library paths, and locate game install directories.

+## Which edition should I use?
+You should really use the .NET 8.0 version (SteamGameFinder2) unless you require legacy support with pre-Windows 10 operating systems.

+The .NET 8.0 version will also work much better on macOS & Linux platforms, as well as being more secure and performant on Windows 10 & 11 systems.

+With that said, the two versions operate identically with the same feature set and very similar codebase.
+They are also both maintained at present.

 ## Usage
 Code examples in C#